HabitFree/wp-accountability/README.md

 10. Set path to `/Applications/wordpress-4.3-0/apps/wordpress/htdocs/wp-content/plugins/wp-accountability/tests`
 11. Apply changes
 12. Right-click `tests/phpunit.xml` and select "Run phpunit.xml".
 If all is well, the HabitFree plugin tests should run within PhpStorm.

+##### Diagnosing Database Errors

+Before you try fixing the connection error, be sure it is really a connection error.
+One common error occurs when the test database becomes corrupted.
+To determine if that's the problem:

+1. In terminal, run `cd /Applications/wordpress-4.3-0/apps/wordpress/htdocs/wp-content/plugins/wp-accountability/tests/wordpress-dev/trunk/`
+2. `phpunit.phar >error.htm`
+3. `open error.htm`

+If the page that opens says the following, you have a test database corruption issue:

+"One or more database tables are unavailable.
+The database may need to be repaired."

+If that is the case, log into localhost:8080/phpmyadmin and drop all the tables from the wp_test database.

+If that isn't the probblem, make sure you are using a `DB_HOST` url of this format:

+     localhost:/Applications/wordpress-4.3-0/mysql/tmp/mysql.sock

+Double-check that `mysql.sock` is indeed at that location.
+If not, modify url as needed.
+One common problem is that you're using a different version of WordPress, so need to change the `wordpress-4.3-0` to match.

+Here's how to find your `mysql.sock` file:

+1. Run `open /Applications/wordpress-4.3-0/manager-osx.app/` in terminal
+2. In the window that appears, select the "Manage Servers" tab.
+3. Select "MySQL Database" from the server list.
+4. Click "Configure."
+5. Click "Open Log."
+6. The last line in the window that appears should say something like: `Version: '5.6.26'  socket: '/Applications/wordpress-4.3-0/mysql/tmp/mysql.sock'  port: 3306  Source distribution`